PEP 101 – Doing Python Releases 101

 # Do a dry run first. $ git push --dry-run --tags origin # Make sure you are pushing to your GitHub fork, *not* to the main # python/cpython repo! $ git push --tags origin

 - Notify the experts that they can start building binaries.

-At this point you must receive the “green light” from other experts in order to create the release.
+STOP: at this point you must receive the “green light” from other experts in order to create the release.
 There are things you can do while you wait though, so keep reading until you hit the next STOP.

 - The WE generates and publishes the Windows files using the Azure

 Pipelines build scripts in

 The build process runs in multiple stages, with each stage’s output being available as a downloadable artifact.
 The stages are: